 Patents are another form of evidence of the value of an innovation and the broadness of the commercial or societal adoption of that invention.
 In order to obtain a patent the inventor must show that his or her invention is "novel".
 Relevant prior art known to the inventor must be cited in the patent examination process.
-The failure of an applicant to cite relevant prior patent art can result in the patent becoming unenforceable.
+A patent can become unenforceable if an applicant knowingly fails to cite relevant prior patent art of which he or she is aware.
 Accordingly, patent citations or the lack thereof have more specific economic consequences than citations of work in research papers